Analysis | How German Fintech Darling Wirecard Fell From Grace

 4. This was not a complete surprise then?

 Not really.
 The reports by the Financial Times in 2019 raised questions about accounting practices at Wirecard’s units in Singapore and other Asian countries.
 Wirecard denied claims of irregularities and called the reports baseless.
-Still, the stock slid and investors placed so many bets that it would tumble further that the German financial markets regulator BaFin stepped in to temporarily ban short selling of Wirecard shares -- a step it had never taken for an individual company.
+Still, the stock slid and investors placed so many bets that it would tumble further that BaFin stepped in to temporarily ban short selling of Wirecard shares -- a step it had never taken for an individual company.

 5. Who are the key players?